Dex-4945/RandomVideoDisplayerWebsiteForCorporateEvents/README.md

 So this tool is:
 1) A file manager that clones the media
-2) A file viewer able to take in many formats, and also to mix pictures and videos
+2) A file viewer able to take in multiple formats, pictures and videos alike

 Existing features:
 1) File Manager